debsamanta5571-dot/moba-prototype/README.md

 Heal adds Health, clamped to max.
 Slow, stun, and haste go through `UMobaStatusComponent` on heroes and minions.
 The component replicates the flags, the speed multipliers, and the end times.
 It also sets loose tags (`State.Stunned`, `State.Slowed`, `State.Hasted`) so a stunned pawn fails `CanActivateAbility`.
 Stun cancels beam and a held ground aim.
 Towers have no status component.

 Walk speed is `base * slow * haste * plant`.
-Haste multiplies with slow and plant; it doesn't replace the base.
+Haste multiplies with slow and plant; it does not replace the base.
 Slows stack with each other as `(1 - amount)`.
 Values over 1 are treated as percent, so `20` is 20%.
 Stun skips the product and disables movement until the timer expires.

-A slow on an existing bolt is another row in `Effects`, not a new class.
+To add a slow to an existing bolt, add a row to `Effects`.
 A new effect type is an `EMobaEffectType` case and a branch in `ApplySpec`.
 If the effect lasts a few seconds, give it a replicated field and a timer on the status component.
 If it should last the match, put it on `UMobaAttributeSet`, and on `EMobaShopStat` if the shop should sell it.
-Don't start from `UGameplayEffect`.

 ### Networking

 Unreal replicates the pawn, Character Movement, and attributes.
 Casts use GAS `LocalPredicted`.
-Custom Server, NetMulticast, and Client RPCs carry what GAS doesn't: an aim point, this-frame WASD, a shop buy, lobby choices, and VFX that must not double-play on the owner.
+Custom Server, NetMulticast, and Client RPCs cover the rest: an aim point, this-frame WASD, a shop buy, lobby choices, and cosmetics that would otherwise play twice on the owner.

 The owning client activates immediately: montage, cooldown tag, cosmetic bolt, dash root motion.
-The server activates the same spec on its own. `ApplyMobaDamage` still requires the target to have authority, so a predicted swing never writes Health.
-Friends are ignored there too.
+The server activates the same spec. `ApplyMobaDamage` still requires the target to have authority.
 Energy is spent only when `HasAuthority(&CurrentActivationInfo)` is true.
-Predicting that spend rubber-bands the bar.
+Predicting that spend rubber-bands the energy bar.

-A few abilities need an extra RPC.
-Ground slam sends `ServerConfirmGroundTarget` with the client's floor point; the server stores it and calls `TryActivateAbilityByClass` instead of re-tracing the camera.
-Dash writes WASD locally and, on a client, calls `ServerSetPendingAbilityDirection` before activate.
+Ground slam sends `ServerConfirmGroundTarget` with the client's floor point.
+The server stores it and calls `TryActivateAbilityByClass` instead of re-tracing the camera.
+Dash writes WASD locally and, on a remote client, calls `ServerSetPendingAbilityDirection` before activate.
 Beam damage ticks on authority only.
-Beam start, direction, range, and the ground-blast cue replicate with `COND_SkipOwner`, so simulated proxies can follow without fighting the owner's local presentation.
+Beam start, direction, range, and the ground-blast cue replicate with `COND_SkipOwner`.

-Lobby traffic is on `AMobaPlayerState`: team, hero, loadout, and map-loaded. `ServerStartMatchFromLobby` checks `bLobbyLeader`.
-The UI hides Start for joiners, but the server doesn't trust that.
+Lobby state lives on `AMobaPlayerState`: team, hero, loadout, and map-loaded. `ServerStartMatchFromLobby` checks `bLobbyLeader`.
+The UI hides Start for joiners; the RPC still enforces the flag.
 Shop `ServerBuyOffer` re-runs `CanBuy` (gold, range, catalog) before it writes the attribute set. `PurchasedOffers` and `bInShopRange` replicate.
 Victory is `MulticastMatchOver` from `AMobaVictoryManager`.
 Attributes use `DOREPLIFETIME_CONDITION_NOTIFY` with `REPNOTIFY_Always`.
-Stun, slow, and haste live on `UMobaStatusComponent` and replicate as their own fields.
+Stun, slow, and haste replicate from `UMobaStatusComponent`.

-Montage, slam, fire-ring, ground-blast, and skillshot cosmetics are NetMulticast and return early on `IsLocallyControlled()`, so prediction doesn't play twice.
-SFX multicast skips authority and owner; they already played locally.
+Montage, slam, fire-ring, ground-blast, and skillshot cosmetics are NetMulticast and return early on `IsLocallyControlled()`.
+SFX multicast skips authority and owner; those already played locally.
 Damage and gold numbers are Client RPCs on the pawn that dealt, took, or earned them.
 VFX and SFX are Unreliable.
 Montage, blast, and lobby RPCs are Reliable.

-Simulated proxies start the cooldown tag late by RTT. `UMobaNetLibrary::CompensateCooldown` subtracts one-way ping (half of `PlayerState` ping, clamped to 0.2s) so the bar matches the press. `CooldownSanity` replicates so a late join still has remaining time.
-Lobby sliders write `FPacketSimulationSettings` on the client net driver (`PktLagMin` / `PktIncomingLagMin`) without a rebuild.
+Simulated proxies start the cooldown tag late by RTT. `UMobaNetLibrary::CompensateCooldown` subtracts one-way ping (half of `PlayerState` ping, clamped to 0.2s). `CooldownSanity` replicates remaining time for late joiners.
+Lobby sliders write `FPacketSimulationSettings` on the client net driver (`PktLagMin` / `PktIncomingLagMin`).

 Made with C++ and Unreal 5.8.